methylDragon/coding-notes/Python 3/01 Python 3 - Introduction.md

 [go to top](#top)

 Use these when you don't know ahead of time when this loop is going to end.
+Note!
+The condition is checked right BEFORE each run through of the loop, NOT THROUGHOUT!

 ```python
 import random